mkk776/usbCopy/README.md

-to use all you need to do is run start.exe, but if dont want a terminal to pop up then u need to run runScript.vbs and it won't show anything to the user
+to use all you need to do is run start.exe, but if dont want a terminal to pop up then you need to run runScript.vbs and it won't show anything to the user

 TIP: if you want to run it automatically you can make a shortcut and move it to the startup path then it would start as the pc boots up